ejfrancis/grunt-envpreprocess/README.md

 ```

 ## The "envpreprocess" task
-A task for replacing environment-specific variables in a specified file or directory.
-Environment variables are specified in an external .json file.
 Text search and replacement in files is powered by the core of [grunt-text-replace](https://github.com/yoniholmes/grunt-text-replace).

 ### Overview
 In your project's Gruntfile, add a section named `envpreprocess` to the data object passed into `grunt.initConfig()`.